AoTanuki/bestiaryApp/README.md

 # bestiaryApp
-Is my firt try of an cellphone application
+Is my firt try of an cellphone applic